AhmedScchaider/egolttooltip/README.md

 ## Setup
 You can install this project by downloading the zip file of repository and then using the Joomla! extension manager available in the Joomla!
 Administrator Control Panel.

+## No Support
+I make this project available free of charge to everyone in hope that it will be useful.
+However, I will not accept any feature requests, feature patches or support requests.
+Emails, GitHub Issues and Pull Requests containing any of these will be deleted / closed without reply.
+Thank you for your understanding.

 ## Open Source License